Great audio has led many down the slippery slope of high-fidelity audio.

-Should you apply active equalization to your stereo or home theater system?
+Should you apply equalization to your audio system?

 I have long argued to avoid active equalization.